 September 11th, 2017

-This submission was chosen as the winner of the Golden Thread Contest in the age 19-30 category.
+This submission was chosen as the winner in the Golden Thread Contest, age 19-30 category.
 We continue to publish submissions to the Golden Thread Contest as well as general submissions to the Thread of 1000 Stories.

 I grew up in a Jewish home, raised with traditions and customs as a significant part of my life.
 Yet whenever asked about my beliefs I could only tie it back to my upbringing, not to my own spirituality.
 On my dozens of trips to Israel, I have always envied the people who stand at the Western Wall with tears in their eyes.
 While I was certainly connected to it, I had the desire to feel the immensity of what they were feeling.